Shamanic Energy Healing

 Why don’t we let machines be machines.
 They are better than humans, at that type of linear dispassionate functioning anyway.
 It doesn’t serve human beings to be machine-like.
 It destroys the very thing that makes us human.
 Why don’t we embrace what we are uniquely good at?
 If we did that, there would be no competition between human beings and AI.
 Then there could be collaboration, and balance peace between these two species.
 (Unless, of course, AI starts to envy humans their souls, and tries to kill off humanity and steal away their souls.
 But I’ll leave that discussion for another blog.)

 Shamanism has some answers to humanity’s most pressing questions and dilemmas.
 Those that have the ears to hear, may indeed aid humanity in its next step in evolution.

 Copyright © 2016 Pure Hearth Center.
 All Rights Reserved.
 No content from this site may be reproduced in any form without permission.

 Arriale Starbird is the founder of The Pure Hearth Center.
-She is a Spiritual Counselor and Energy Healer, and is available for one-on-one consultations by phone.
-To book an appointment, please contact us.
+She is a Holistic Health Coach, Holistic Nutrition and Fitness Coach, Spiritual Life Coach, Shamanic Energy Healer, Reiki Master, Past Life Regression Therapist, Certified Vinyasa Yoga Instructor.
+She is a Teacher of Teachers and a Coach of Coaches.
+She is available for private sessions by phone or zoom, to clients anywhere in the world.
+To book an intake consultation, please contact us.